-The title of able seaman was first introduced in the 18th century so as to differentiate between the pay rates of different sea workers.
-Technically a seaman who has good amount of experience at sea is known as an able seaman.
-It is said that during earlier times the able seaman was paid at least 25% more than what the other inexperienced merchant seaman used to be paid after working for similar number of hours on the ship.
+The origin of the title of Able Seaman can be traced back to the 18th century during which the term was used to differentiate the pay rates among different sea workers.
+In 1653, the Royal Navy brought this title in the marine sector as part of the introduction of a new pay scale following the defeat in the Battle of Dungeness.
+It is said that, during earlier times, the able seaman was paid at least 25% more than what the other inexperienced merchant seamen used to be paid after working for a similar number of hours on the ship.

 It also has to be noted that along with the increased pay, an able seaman is also expected to work even more than other merchant seamen.
 Seaman jobs of an able seaman include standing guard and taking up a duty-post near the helm (the steering wheel of the ship) along with being an expert in life-threatening situations and rough weather situations.